harun-spahic/harun-spahic/README.md

 - 👋 Hi, I’m @harun-spahic
 - 👀 I’m interested in Software Engineering and Photography
-- 🌱 I’m currently learning Kotlin, Golang and Rust
+- 🌱 I’m currently learning Kotlin and Golang
-- 💞️ I’m looking to collaborate on Open Source Java Projects
+- 💞️ I’m looking for freelance work
 - 📫 How to reach me: haruns.de
-- ⚡ Fun fact: I own more than 10 mechanical keyboards :S
+- ⚡ Fun fact: I own over 10 mechanical keyboards :D

 <!---
 harun-spahic/harun-spahic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.